 - 2.3.2 Information and data must be provided on a monthly, quarterly and/or annual basis as specified in the AER Performance Reporting Template. - 2.3.3 Unless otherwise specified in the AER Performance Reporting Template, data must be reported on a jurisdictional basis. - 2.3.4 To ensure robust interpretation of this data, the AER encourages regulated entities to provide accompanying commentary.
 The AER Performance Reporting Template (see Appendix A.2) allows regulated entities to provide commentary within the template by adding a comment box.
 Regulated entities should provide commentary where they consider it appropriate to highlight and explain key factors relevant to the level of, and trends in, their performance.
-The AER may also seek further information from regulated entities to assist in understanding and interpreting any information and data provided. - 2.3.5 Quarter 1, 2 and 3 reports on quarterly performance indicators under clause 2.2.1 must be signed by the Chief Executive Officer (CEO) of the regulated entity or a delegate appointed by the CEO for this purpose. - 2.3.6 Quarter 4 and Annual reports on quarterly and annual performance indicators under clauses 2.2.2 and 2.2.3 must be signed by the CEO of the regulated entity.
+The AER may also seek further information from regulated entities to assist in understanding and interpreting any information and data provided. - 2.3.5 Where there is more than a 10% variation in the data reported from the previous reporting period, an explanation for the variation must be provided. - 2.3.65 Quarter 1, 2 and 3 reports on quarterly performance indicators under clause 2.2.1 must be signed by the Chief Executive Officer (CEO) of the regulated entity or a delegate appointed by the CEO for this purpose. - 2.3.76 Quarter 4 and Annual reports on quarterly and annual performance indicators under clauses 2.2.2 and 2.2.3 must be signed by the CEO of the regulated entity.

-2.4 Process for submission of reports
+1.8 Process for submission of reports

-2.4.1 Reports must be submitted by email to the General Manager, Retail Markets, Australian Energy Regulator at AERInquiry@aer.gov.au, with subject heading "RETAIL MARKET PERFORMANCE REPORT [Q.1/2/3/4] - Attention General Manager, Retail Markets".
+2.4.1 Reports must be submitted by email to the General Manager, Retail Markets, Australian Energy Regulator at

+AERInquiry@aer.gov.auMarketPerformance@aer.gov.au, with subject heading "RETAIL MARKET PERFORMANCE REPORTRetail Market

+Performance Report [Q.1/2/3/4] - Attention General Manager, Retail Markets" or as advised in writing by the Australian Energy Regulator.